Peptides Are Everywhere Right Now: Here's What Your Body Actually Needs to Know

 Antioxidant and Cytoprotective Peptides

-Certain peptides play a protective role at the cellular level - shielding cells from oxidative stress, supporting mitochondrial function, and helping clear cellular debris.
-Glutathione, the body's master antioxidant, is a well-studied example.
+Certain peptides play a protective role at the cellular level — shielding cells from oxidative stress, supporting mitochondrial function, and helping clear cellular debris.
+Glutathione, the body's master antioxidant, is the most widely studied example.[2]

 Why Peptide Signaling Declines with Age